How Much Cash to Bring to Mexico in 2026 (Real Numbers from a Resident)

 A good rule of thumb is to bring 25% of your overall budget in cash to avoid carrying around huge wads of money.

-Even if you overspend and run out, there are plenty of legitimate ATMs in most major cities and towns.
+Even if you overspend and run out, many legitimate ATMs exist in most major cities and towns.

 Read below for a general guide on how much cash to bring to Mexico for low-end, medium-end, and high-end budgets.